-THE BIOM-METRICTM MODEL
+THE BIOM-METRIC[TM] MODEL

-The Biom-metricTM model is made up of a three dimensional procedure for dealing with the complexity of global sustainability which is the format for our sustainable systems design theory.
-Vertically, different scales of environmental issues are identified that represent conditions recognized by a variety of environmental disciplines and center around the source icon represented in a spatial format.
-Horizontally, a single scale is represented from source to sink using the LCA sequence as its structure.
-Diagonally, the third dimension, the depth of information is represented from soft to hard (soft in pictorial form, hard from the aspect of useful information).
-All facets of the model at the soft level are viewed as icons that introduce various degrees of information depth "behind" them (the diagonal dimension represented by icon-graphs) depending on the scale represented by the LCA Ladder.
+The Biom-metric[TM] model is therefore made up of a series of overlapping horizontally and vertically integrated procedures for dealing with the complexity of global sustainability.
+Vertically different scales of environmental issues are identified that represent conditions recognized by a variety of environmental disciplines.
+Horizontally a single scale is represented from source to sink using the LCA sequence.
+All facets of the model are viewed as icons that introduce various degrees of information depth "behind" them depending on the scale represented by the LCA Ladder.
 Resource planning and physical design procedures are framed within this Biom-metricTM matrix of icons.
 The biome system itself, for example, is recognized in the top left corner as well as the various scales of resource analysis and macro-planning efforts based on varying geographic information systems.
-Of those methods operating vertically, we find the AIA Building Systems Integration Handbook, Christopher Alexander's Pattern Language, and "Ekistics" information categorizing technique (the latter actually only representable as iconographs because it basically acts only as a categorization system).
-All the above basically deal with the use icon at varying scale ranges with some techniques such as Alexander's Pattern Language operating partially within the manufacturing icon but does not make any attempt other than through the usability of the final product to critique manufacturing.
+Of those methods operating vertically, we find the AIA Building Systems Integration Handbook, Christopher Alexander's Pattern Language, and "Ekistics" information categorizing technique.
+All basically deal with the use icon at varying scale ranges with some techniques such as Alexander's Pattern Language operating partially within the manufacturing icon but does not make any attempt other than through the usability of the final product to critique manufacturing.
 The current work going on in industrial ecology, material balance methods, for the most part deal with by-product reuse at the regional or inter-regional scale between manufacturers.
 Building techniques and material systems in the built environment are critiqued in some depth by the Environmental Resource Guide put out by the AIA in the U.S., the BEPAC from Canada, and the BREEAM system from England.
 Of these the BEPAC system is about to be implemented through codes in British Columbia.
-All these building assessment tools operate up to the point of source critique using the LDA ladder but do not go further into admiting a spatial resource planning strategy.
-The SETAC model is similar to the above three but is mainly concentrated in the area of chemical cycles themselves and does not again offer any strategy for planning source issues.
-It is important to emphasize that this model is presented as much as a tool for gaining perspective on some critical issues of design in a way that fosters creativity.
-The sensible way of using the model is only at the scale or scales that one is accostomed to operating within and not to consider that the whole must be taken into consideration.
+All these building assessment tools operate up to the point of source critique using the LDA ladder but do not go further into admitting a spatial resource planning strategy.
+The SETAC model is similar to the above three but is mainly concentrated in the area of chemicals themselves and does not again offer any strategy for planning source issues other than through the rest of the LCA sequence.

+It is important to emphasize that this model is presented as much as a tool for gaining perspective on some critical issues in a way that fosters creativity.
+The sensible way of using the model is only at the scale or scales that one is accustomed to operating within and not to consider that each time one makes a single decision that the entirety has to be taken into consideration.
+Since a design vocabulary does not exist in our culture, perhaps issues of global sustainability will offer the opportunity to establish at least the beginning of such a vocabulary in a relevant manner.